Input phase noise in Gaussian Boson sampling

 \section{Introduction}

-Photonic quantum simulators are important platforms and examples of quantum devices, with the final aim to produce devices capable of universal quantum computation.
-In the near-term, non-universal algorithms and protocols are being developed for such devices that can demonstrate superior performance over classical devices.
+Photonic quantum devices are important platforms for realizing nonuniversal quantum computers.
+Algorithms and protocols for demonstrating superior computational performance over classical devices, so-called quantum advantage, have been demonstrated, and new schemes continue to be developed.

-One such protocol is Boson sampling, first developed by Aaronson and Arkhipov (AABS) \cite{BS_Aaronson_2011}, where bosons enter an interferometer, undergo a linear transformation and upon exiting the device are measured in the number basis.
+One such protocol is boson sampling, first developed by Aaronson and Arkhipov (AABS) \cite{BS_Aaronson_2011}, where bosons enter an interferometer, undergo a linear transformation, and upon exiting the device are measured in the number basis.
 The probability to measure an output pattern depends upon the permanent of a matrix derived from the unitary transform of the interferometer.
 The permanent is a \#P function and, in general, is difficult for a classical computer to calculate.
-Thus the output statistics are computationally hard for classical machines to recreate and there is a computational advantage for the quantum device over the classical one.
-This protocol has been demonstrated in several photonic experiments \cite{Broome:2013p7136, Spring:2013p7137, Tillmann:2013p10461, bentivegna2015experimental, Bentivegnasciadv.1400255}, where single photons were used.
+Thus the output statistics are computationally hard for classical machines to recreate, and there is a computational advantage for the quantum device over the classical one.
+This protocol has been demonstrated in several photonic experiments \cite{Broome:2013p7136, Spring:2013p7137, Tillmann:2013p10461, Bentivegnasciadv.1400255} where single photons were used.

-The AABS protocol was then expanded by some of the present authors to utilise squeezed states of light rather than single photon states, and became known as Gaussian Boson sampling (GBS).
-This is a more general Boson sampling protocol, which includes AABS as a subset and has lead to several groups performing experiments of this protocol \cite{GBS_experiment_1_Zhong_2019, GBS_experiment_Jiuzhang_1_0, GBS_experiment_Jiuzhang_2_0, GBS_experiment_Borealis}.
-Even though these sampling problems were originally proposed as artificial problems to prove quantum advantage, other applications have been found such as calculating vibronic spectra, predicting molecular docking configurations and various graph problems related to graph isomorphisms, dense subgraphs, and finding the number of perfect matchings \cite{BS_Vibronic__spectra_Huh_2015, GBS_dense_subgraphs_Arrazola_2018,GBS_graph_isomorphism_Bradler_2021}.
+The AABS protocol was then expanded by some of the present authors to utilize squeezed states of light rather than single-photon states and became known as Gaussian boson sampling (GBS), which has led to several groups performing experiments related to this protocol \cite{GBS_experiment_1_Zhong_2019, GBS_experiment_Jiuzhang_1_0, GBS_experiment_Jiuzhang_2_0, GBS_experiment_Borealis}.
+Even though these sampling problems were originally proposed as artificial problems to prove quantum advantage, other applications have been found, such as calculating vibronic spectra, predicting molecular docking configurations and various graph problems related to graph isomorphisms, dense subgraphs, and finding the number of perfect matchings \cite{BS_Vibronic__spectra_Huh_2015, GBS_dense_subgraphs_Arrazola_2018,GBS_graph_isomorphism_Bradler_2021}.